30: Frontier Psychiatrist - The Avalanches

 13:41

-there, it's a bit mad, which you know it's good to be different but um.
-No it's not.
-NFTs I feel
+out there it's a bit mad which you know it's good to be different but um who's not nfts i feel like i

 13:47

-like I need to understand them but I just don't understand the, just don't get the point of it.
+need to understand that but i just don't understand that just don't don't get the point of it yeah

-environmental impact on it, which doesn't really make sense the way things are currently.
+doesn't really make sense the way things are currently so no this is a bit confusing though

 14:11

-like say the board ape thing it's like it's like we've generated variations of the same
+ai variations like say the board ape thing it's like it's like they've generated variations of the

 14:29